andr-ew/crops/README.md

 crops calls the render function many times. in the case of the grid, it is called every time the grid receives input and when the grid is redrawn – the component closure knows which action to perform in each case. a component may be called with any number of props, passed as a table. these props may change, as they are re-defined each time the render function is called.

 note the naming convention – the constructor function is `Capitalized`, and the component function is preceded by an `_underscore`. this convention is completely optional, but we’ll be using it throughout these examples.

+## follow along

+TODO: link to a maiden-installable repo with scripts for the examles in each section

 ## using components
 ```